jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/9-BlobStorageTrigger.md

 ## 3. Setting up an output binding to Cosmos DB

-Now that we have a function that returns an object with the results of the vision analysis, we need to bind this output to your Cosmos DB database.
-Once this binding is set up, every time this trigger runs the returned object will be saved as a JSON document inside your Cosmos DB instance.
+Now that we have a function that returns an object with the results of the vision analysis, we need to bind this output to our Cosmos DB database.
+Once this binding is set up, every time this trigger runs the returned object will be saved as a JSON document inside our Cosmos DB instance.

 1. On the **Azure Functions** dashboard, on the left-hand menu, select **ProcessPhotoFromBlob** > **Integrate**
 2. On the **Integrate** page, under **Outputs**, click **+ New Output**